rauburtin/CopilotHackathon-01-202-roch4/exercisefiles/node/README.md

 - **/TellMeAJoke**:

   * Make a call to the joke api and return a random joke using axios (https://official-joke-api.appspot.com/random_joke)

-- **/MoviesByDirector**:

-  * Receive by querystring a parameter called director
-  * Make a call to the movie api  and return a list of movies of that director using axios
-  * Return the full list of movies

-  > **_NOTE:_** This will require to browse to https://www.omdbapi.com/apikey.aspx and request a FREE API Key

 - **/ParseUrl**: